ENSpunks/LLC/README.md

-# Tokenization, LLC - Mint a Delaware LLC Owned On Chain
+# Tokenization, LLC - A LLC that Mints Tokenized Delaware LLCs

 ## Abstract